-Last week, we learned how to solve problems like: For how many x, y, and z can we write x + y + z = 7?
+We may know how to solve problems like this one already: For how many triplets of x, y, and z can we write x + y + z = 7?

 This week, we will ask some other questions along similar lines.
-Try the following: For how many x, y, and z can we write x + y + z = 7, with $x \ge y \ge z$?
+Try the following: For how many x, y, and z can we write x + y + z = 7, with $x \ge y \ge z$ ?

 As you can see, your answer to this new problem will be different than your answer to the first one.
-We will call these ordered collections of numbers adding to a number of interest partitions.1
+We will call these ordered collections of numbers adding to a number of interest partitions.